Categories

 As with the last one, this barista, also very kind and sweet, wants me to let her know what it tastes like.
 This time, too exhausted to carry on any more, I barely mumble, turn away from her and walk towards the door.
 From the corner of my eye, I see her face fall, or at least I think I do, but I may be projecting because, well, because how can I not, given that the weight of the whole world has borne down upon our interaction over a simple pour over?

 At Philz, I’m forced to perform a self that I don’t generally deploy in, of all places, a coffee shop.
 That’s not to be snooty but to say that the chatter at Philz feels exhausting: it’s laser-focused towards a judgement about a product right in front of the person who makes it for me.
-Why can’t I go back to the old days when I might, for instance, yelp about it afterwards, or even, who knows, just not care either way?
+Why can’t I go back to the old days when I might, for instance, Yelp about it afterwards, or even, who knows, just not care either way?
 I worry that someone, somewhere from corporate is watching her and will dock her pay because she failed to elicit any kind of response from me (company policy dictates that every customer must be acknowledged by an employee within 18 seconds, so who knows what other rules exist).
 I scurry outside, convinced I see her looking longingly at my back, dreams and hopes crushed for the day, or at least till the next customer steps up.

 For more on Hyde Park restaurants, see also “Hyde Park: Where Food Goes to Die.”